martigelabert/Gelabert_person_detector/README.md

 # A simple detector for crowd counting using OpenCV and Python

+## Folder structure

+'match' and 'det' have the filtered rois matching the ground truth and the algorithm output respectively.

+    ├── Gelabert
+    ├── gen
+    │   ├── bin
+    │   ├── det
+    │   ├── dil
+    │   ├── equ
+    │   ├── gray
+    │   ├── match
+    │   └── sub
+    └── slides

 # Execution

 > Be coherent, if changed the image path you need to specify the path of the empty image